 The progression/achievement rate among these adults is remarkably high.
 Most are able to live independently.
 Many obtain employment while others contribute to their community through various volunteer activities.
 But of major importance is an overall improvement in the quality of their lives.

 COIL is now concluding its second decade and continuing to expand services as resources permit.
-The COIL program is recognized across the state as a champion for the invisible minority, and it’s the only one of its type in Texas.
+The programs is recognized across the state as a champion for the invisible minority, and its the only one of its type in Texas.
 COIL is recognized as a 501(c)(3) non-profit, social service organization by the Internal Revenue Service.